sandin/seida/README.md

 # Command

-In addition to these buttons, Seida also provide some python commands, You can use them in IDA's Python console.
+In addition to these buttons, **Seida** also provide some python commands, you can use them in IDA's Python console.

-## Dump memory
+## Dump Memory

 ```python
 $ seida.dump_memory(addr, size)